-2. In a similar manner, early Friends were moved by an irresistible urge to tell as many as possible of the joyous, newly found freedom of a direct approach to God without mediating instruments.
+New Testament Evangelism 1.
+The early Christians, in obedience to the divine compulsion to share with others the spiritual riches of the gospel of Jesus, became zealous apostles of to God without mediating instruments.
 This doctrine of free access to divine redemptive grace was preached without regard to the social rank, race, or color of those who would give audience.
 As a result of the work as earnest "publishers of truth," Quakerism soon extended over much of the western seventeenth-century world.